vntuyen/ctr/README.md

-# Causal-based Therapy Recommendation (CTR)
+# Causality-based Therapy Recommendation (CTR)
-A Python and R implementation of Causal-based Therapy Recommendation (CTR) method in paper "Causal Recommendation Method for Personalised Chemotherapy Optimisation in Breast Cancer".
+A Python and R implementation of Causality-based Therapy Recommendation (CTR) method in paper "Causal Recommendation Method for Personalised Chemotherapy Optimisation in Breast Cancer".

 # Infrastructure used to run experiments: